Skip main navigation

 • provide examples of how this standard is applied in their working life.

-• demonstrate the range of perspectives considered, implications perceived, and depth of understanding.
+• demonstrate the range of perspectives they consider, the range of implications they perceive and their depth of understanding.

 Standard 3: The role of research in decision making within an organisation